Table of Contents

 The TESOL, TEFL, and TESL programs provide an introduction to train people to teach English as a foreign language.
 Independent institutions or universities conduct these programs.
 On successful completion of the program, the relevant TESOL, TEFL, or TESL certificate is issued to indicate the same.

 These programs are prerequisites of admission and assessment criteria for completion.
 Only the independent institution or the UniversityUniversity can provide details on these.
 However, it should be noted that graduate programs are usually of a longer duration than institutional courses.

 Q-2.
 My degree is in a non-related field.
 Can I Still do a TEFL/TESOL Certification?

 All TEFL/TESOL courses have some prerequisites for admission.
 However, in most cases, having a degree in a different field does not pose a problem for access to the TEFL/TESOL course.
 These courses are usually open to all through the decision of the individual institute or University for admission is final.

 There is not a standardized regulation that governs teaching English as a foreign language.
-But most reputable schools or adult teaching centres will only hire people who have completed a well recognized TEFL course.
+But most reputable schools or adult teaching centers will only hire people who have completed a well-recognized TEFL course.
 The market is becoming more and more competitive, and most available jobs would ask for at least a certification in TESOL/TEFL

 On the other hand, having a CV with certification will stand out from the rest.
-And the employer will consider this application favourably than an application without any such certification.
+And the employer will consider this application favorably than an application without any such certification.